magomimmo/modern-cljs/doc/tutorial-08.md

 > efforts in learning CLJ/CLJS under my direction.
 I want to thank
 > them for the good job they did.

-# Next step - TO BE DONE
+# Next step - It's better to be safe than sorry (Part.1)

-TO BE DONE
+In the [next tutorial][6] we're going find the motivation and the room for testing.

 # License